Who are the Titanium Titans?

 Strategy: Help the team brainstorm the season’s robotic game and develop a comprehensive strategy.
 These team members know all game rules inside and out, and provide input to the other technical teams.

-Computer-Aided Design: Use Solidworks 3G software to create the CAD drawings that are used to construct the robot.
+Computer-Aided Design: Using Onshape 3D software to create CAD drawings that are used to construct the robot.
 Team members will learn how to use the program through training sessions.

-Programming: Develop the code that controls the robot during competition using LabView programming software.
+Programming: Develop the code that controls the robot during competition using Java.
 These students are also involved in the electrical wiring of the robot and the workings of various sensors and electronic components.

 Build: This team does the actual assembly of the robot during the build phase.
 Jobs will vary and include soldering, wiring, building, fabricating, testing.

-Drive: The Drive Team consists of a driver, a co‐pilot, a human player, a Safety Captain and a lead programmer and represents the team members who will be on the competition floor during a game.
+Drive: The Drive Team consists of a driver and operator who work together to control the robot, a human player who introduces game pieces to the robot, and the drive captain that works with the other teams to create a cohesive alliance. and represents the team members who will be on the competition floor during a game.

 Pit: The Pit Crew is a small group of students who are able to troubleshoot and fix mechanical and electrical problems with the robot under time pressure.
 Their major responsibility is the maintenance of the robot and tools at a competition event.